mrkarthick-cool/termux-tutorials/README.md

-# termux-tutorials  Commimng soon new 2026 course
+# termux-tutorials comming soon new 2026 course